vitalboyzf/cloudberrydb-site/src/pages/contribute/doc.md

 ## PR Review Process

-After you submit your PR, it will be reviewed by the Cloudberry Database team.
+After you submit your PR, it will be reviewed by the Cloudberry team.
 We aim to review PRs within a week of submission, but it might take longer depending on the complexity of the changes.
 We appreciate your patience during this process.

 Please keep an eye on your PR after submission.
 You might receive feedback or questions in the PR comments.
 Addressing these comments